Infectious Disease and COVID-19

 I’d like to participate but I don’t own a wearable device.
 Can you provide me one?

-If you are not eligible for Phase II of our COVID-19 Wearable study AND do not own a wearables device, You may be eligible for our other COVID-19 Wearables study, where we may be able to provide you with a device.
-Please email firstname.lastname@example.org to find out if you are eligible.
-Learn more >
+If you are not eligible for Phase II of our COVID-19 Wearable study or you do not own a compatible or wearables device, You may be eligible for one of our other studies.
+Learn more and enroll here >

 I forgot to enter some information in the enrollment survey.
 What should I do?